vimson/lambda-durable-execution-demo/README.md

 # Building a Customer Registration Workflow with AWS Lambda Durable Functions (TypeScript)

+Note: This code is for demo purpose only

 Modern user registration flows are no longer simple “insert a record and return 200 OK”.
 They often involve **multiple asynchronous steps**, external systems, and **human interaction** (like email verification).